opencollective/opencollective-frontend/components/static-pages/tos.md

 This Section applies to you if you use the Platform as a Host.

 (a) **Set-Up.** Any person or entity seeking to serve as Host for a Collective must be approved via the Platform.
-Hosts must remit any Platform Tips collected through the Platform to OFiTech as described in Section 9(a).
+Hosts acknowledge and agree that Platform Tips are paid by Contributors for the benefit of OFiTech and are not Collective Funds or Host revenue.
+To facilitate payment processing, Hosts receive or hold Platform Tips solely as OFiTech’s limited collection agent and must promptly remit all Platform Tips to OFiTech in accordance with Section 9(a).
+Hosts acquire no ownership interest in Platform Tips and may not use Platform Tips for any purpose other than remittance to OFiTech.
 Organizations acting as Hosts are also subject to the plan terms and usage allowances described in Section 9(e).

 (b) **Contributions.** You agree to accept contributions of funds from Financial Contributors for designation to a specific Collective ("**Collective Funds**").
 You must take accounting measures to segregate Collective Funds from your other funds, and maintain and use the Collective Funds solely for the benefit of the designated Collective and in accordance with these Terms.
 The Platform is designed to assist you in satisfying these responsibilities, by enabling you to export the global ledger and helping you to track the budget of each Collective to determine whether the Collective is operating as intended.

 (c) **Expense Payments.** You may receive requests for payment of Collective Funds in the form of Expenses (**Expenses**) from Collective Admins in connection with expense payment requests submitted by Expense Submitters.
 Expenses must be approved by a Collective Admin through the Platform before they are eligible for payment.
 You are responsible for reviewing Expenses to confirm that they meet the Collective’s applicable criteria and process requirements for payment, and only authorizing disbursements if the Expense meets such requirements and is permitted under applicable law.
 If the Expense meets such requirements, you will authorize disbursement of the applicable amount of Collective Funds via the Platform.

 (d) **Host Fees**.
 You may charge a reasonable fee to the Collective in exchange for providing host services.
 You must disclose this fee clearly and conspicuously in advance of accepting any Collective Admin’s request that you serve as a Host for a Collective.
-Host Fees are distinct from and in addition to any Platform Tips or Platform Fees described in Section 9(a).
+Host Fees are distinct from and in addition to any Platform Tips or Crowdfunding Fees described in Section 9(a).

 (e) **Tax Deduction.** You are responsible for providing any tax receipts, if applicable, to Financial Contributors who make contributions.
 Our Platform helps facilitate your compliance responsibilities by issuing receipts to Financial Contributors.
 However, you are responsible for providing all the details that will appear on those receipts to make sure that they can be tax deductible receipts (if applicable).
+Receipts issued by or on behalf of the Host cover only the contribution to the Host or Collective and do not include any Platform Tip.
+Platform Tips are receipted separately to the Contributor by or on behalf of OFiTech, and any such receipt will clearly indicate that the Platform Tip is paid to OFiTech and is not a charitable contribution to the Host or any Collective.
+Hosts remain responsible for determining the appropriate tax treatment of contributions and ensuring that any charitable deduction acknowledgment accurately reflects only the deductible portion of the payment.

 (f) **Compliance.** You must comply with all applicable laws, rules and regulations in connection with your Host activities, including money transmission, record keeping, accounting, tax, and other compliance requirements.
 You represent and warrant that (i) you have full power and authority to perform the obligations to the Collective; (ii) your use of the Platform, and performance under these Terms, will not violate any contractual or other restrictions applicable to you or any applicable law, rule or regulation.